wuyou33/HardHeat/README.md

   - Deadtime generator (static deadtime value)
   - Enchanced pulse density modulator based on [*2*] for adjusting power level
     - For power factor correction, not implemented yet
+  - Temperature controller component
+    - 1-wire controller, read temperature from a DS18B20 sensor
+    - PID-controller
+    - PWM-controller for a fan

 This GitHub repository contains all the required components and the associated test benches for each component.
 Also ModelSim project files and waveform setup scripts are included.